Obituary of Rodger J. Harts

 Rodger was especially proud of his grandchildren and would help them in any way he could.
 He was always seen at any event they participated in.
 He made many trips and would not miss one of their hockey games.
 He was known as an avid John Deere man.
 Rodger and Donna are charter members of the Tri-State Old Iron Association of which he was president for fourteen years.
 He took great pride in the association where he shared his love of tractors and farming with fellow club members.
 Rodger was instrumental in organizing the WNAX/Tri-State Old Iron two-day tractor ride in July each year.

 He is survived by his wife Donna of Yankton; his daughter, Michelle (Ryan) List of Yankton; his son, Michael Harts of Yankton; three grandchildren: Cody, Caleb, and Paige List of Yankton; three sisters: Betty (Ron) Scott of Sioux Falls, Delores (Gerald) Konken of Hartington, NE, and Marilyn (Robert) Krull of Beaver Creek, MN; one brother, Leo (Cathy) Harts of Mission Hill; sister-in-law, Phyllis (Don) Naber of Yankton, SD; several nieces and nephews; other relatives and friends.

-Rodger was preceded in death by his parents, Wendell and Gertrude Harts; a sister, Donna Mae Lessin; a daughter, Melissa Kay Harts and a son, Jeremy James Harts, both in infancy; his mother-in-law and father-in-law, Joe and Dorothy Dvorak; and a brother-in-law, Dennis Dvorak.To send flowers to the family of Rodger Harts, please visit Tribute Store
+Rodger was preceded in death by his parents, Wendell and Gertrude Harts; a sister, Donna Mae Lessin; a daughter, Melissa Kay Harts and a son, Jeremy James Harts, both in infancy; his mother-in-law and father-in-law, Joe and Dorothy Dvorak; and a brother-in-law, Dennis Dvorak.To send flowers to the family or plant a tree in memory of Rodger Harts, please visit Tribute Store

 Honor their life by leaving a condolence.